letsencrypt/boulder/ratelimits/README.md

 172.23.45.22.
 Here's what happens:

-1. The subscriber's IP address is used to generate a bucket key in the form of `NewFoosPerIPAddress:172.23.45.22`.
-The Theoretical Arrival Time (TAT) for this bucket is set to the current time.
+1. The subscriber's IP address is used to generate a bucket key in the form of 'NewFoosPerIPAddress:172.23.45.22'.

-2. The subscriber's bucket is initialized with 19 tokens, as 1 token is removed to account for the current request.
-The request is approved, and the TAT is updated.
-The TAT is set to the current time, plus the inter-request time (which would be 1/20th of a second if we are limiting to 20 requests per second).
+2. The request is approved and the 'NewFoosPerIPAddress:172.23.45.22' bucket is initialized with 19 tokens, as 1 token has been removed to account for the cost of the current request.
+To accomplish this, the initial TAT is set to the current time plus the _cost increment_ (which is 1/20th of a second if we are limiting to 20 requests per second).

-3. The subscriber is informed that their request was successful.
-Their bucket:
+3. Bucket 'NewFoosPerIPAddress:172.23.45.22':
     - will reset to full in 50ms (1/20th of a second),
-    - they can make another newFoo request immediately,
+    - will allow another newFoo request immediately,
-    - they can make 19 more requests in the next 50ms,
+    - will allow between 1 and 19 more requests in the next 50ms,
-    - they do not need to wait between requests,
-    - if they make 19 requests in the next 50ms they will need to wait 50ms before making another request and 1s to make 20 more requests,
+    - will reject the 20th request made in the next 50ms,
-    - thus if they make 1 request every 50ms, they will never be denied.
+    - and will allow 1 request every 50ms, indefinitely.

-Now, the subscriber makes another request immediately:
+The subscriber makes another request 5ms later:

-4. The TAT at bucket key `NewFoosPerIPAddress:172.23.45.22` is compared against the current time and the burst offset.
-If the current time is less than the TAT minus the burst offset, this implies the request would surpass the rate limit and thus, it's rejected.
-If the current time is equal to or greater than the TAT minus the burst offset, the request is allowed.
+4. The TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' is compared against the current time and the _burst offset_.
+The current time is greater than the TAT minus the cost increment.
+Therefore, the request is approved.

-5. A token is deducted from the subscriber's bucket and the TAT is updated similarly to the first request.
+5. The TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' is advanced by the cost increment to account for the cost of the request.

-If the subscriber makes requests rapidly, causing the token count to hit 0 before 50ms has passed, here's what would happen during their next request:
+The subscriber makes a total of 18 requests over the next 44ms:

-6. The rate limiter checks the TAT.
-If the current time is less than (TAT - burst offset), the request is rejected.
-Since the subscriber has already exhausted their 20 requests in <50ms, the current time is indeed less than (TAT - burst offset).
-Therefore, the request is rejected to maintain the rate limit.
+6. The current time is less than the TAT at bucket key 'NewFoosPerIPAddress:172.23.45.22' minus the burst offset, thus the request is rejected.

 This mechanism allows for bursts of traffic but also ensures that the average rate of requests stays within the prescribed limits over time.